 What are the differences between the two?

-There are several differences between negligence and malpractice that stem from the standard of care that must be met:
+The following table outlines the differences between negligence and malpractice, which stem from the standard of care that must be met in California:

 Negligence | Malpractice | |